schollz/oooooo/README.md

 **playback:**

 - you can adjust the rate in continuous or discrete (±25%, ±50%, etc.) by changing the global parameter "`continuous rate`" to `no`.
+- the "warble" function allows you to temporarily pitch up/down the current loop

 **special functions in A loop:**